Nayos1337/cscg2020/pwn/intro_pwn/pwn1/writeup.md

   we want to exploit this)

 ## Exploitation
 So the first exploitable thing is the format string.
-We dont have any address we can write to yet, so the only thing we can do is leak.
+We don't have any address we can write to yet, so the only thing we can do is leak.
 We somehow need to get the address of `WINgardium_leviosa`.
 A way how we can do this is by somehow leaking some address pointing to code (a return value or something like that) and then adding the needed offset to get to the `WINgardium_leviosa` function.